Not-for-Profits, Residents’ Associations, Community Gardens & Community Organisations

 • Maximum once per week

-• No repeated posts about the same event or campaign
+• No repeated posts about the same event, campaign, meeting, fundraiser or program

-• Content must be community-focused, not primarily self-promotional
+• Content must be genuinely local and community-focused

 When an advertising plan is required